Here are some frequently asked questions:

 Our continual investment in research and development also involves strong ties with universities, engineering firms and users who share with us a commitment to ongoing improvement in grain drying technology.

 What is the temperature range of Western Grain dryers?

 The owner of Western Grain dryer can choose to dry grain in high or low temperatures.
 It depends on the dryers’ capacity and grain being dried.
 In favour of maximum capacity, set it to the recommended maximum temperature.
 For maximum grain quality, set it to the minimum temperature within the temperature range.

 How does Western Grain dryers’ function?

 Western Grain dryers are easier to operate than screen grain dryers.
-Its streamlined shape makes easier maintenance.
-The dryer is quieter operation by the use of centrifugal fans.
-Grain dryers are easy shipping, assembly, installation and system expansion due to its modular design.
+Its streamlined shape makes easier for maintenance.
+The dryer is quieter in operation because of the centrifugal fans.
+Our grain dryers are easy shipping, assembly, installation and system expansion due to its modular design.
 Standard belts, motors and other components make for easy replacements.
 Adjustable cooling easily converts to all heat drying conditions.
 Galvanized construction assures longevity and higher residual value of dryer than screen dryer.
-Following are some other features and benefits:
+Following are some other features and benefits.